 A colorful concoction for breakfast, lunch, and dinner is a feast for the eyes and stomach.
-Fruits and veggies are a bit more expensive than prepackaged food but, prepacked food will also inflate medical bills.
+Fruits and veggies are a bit more expensive than prepackaged food, but prepacked food will inflate medical bills.

-I would rather spend a bit more on quality food than pay a lot more on quality health care.
+I would rather spend a bit more on quality food upfront than pay more on health care later.

 Pack your plate full of color and boost your daily intake of important, and often overlooked, nutrients.

 Colorful foods, which are generally fruits and vegetables, contain many of the vitamins and antioxidants we need – with few calories.
 Along with maintaining good health, the nutrients in vegetables and fruits work together to protect against cancer, heart disease, vision loss, hypertension and other diseases.Mayo Clinic